walterfreeman/ast101/syllabus.md

 And so we will study that beauty, too: how the heavens have inspired generations of poets, artists, dreamers, and authors.

+Most of you won’t become astrophysicists; you will become designers and businessfolk, architects and reporters, doctors and lawyers, and writers and thinkers, and I hope that you will take some of the inspiration, the poetry, the philosophy, the wisdom, and the wonder of astronomy into your chosen disciplines and your lives.

 <!-- Most people’s interest in astronomy begins as children, when they look up at the night sky and say “Wow, that’s gorgeous; I want to know more about that!”
 Or, perhaps, they watch *Star Trek* or *Battlestar Galactica* and want to know more about the universe outside our world that inspired the storytellers.
 The ancients’ interest in astronomy began with more pragmatic goals in mind: the night sky can be used to navigate.
 We’ve been to the moon, we’ve sent robots to the planets, and two lonely spacecraft are floating out to the stars, keeping in fading contact with us for the time being using the dwindling power from their plutonium-powered transmitters.
 Perhaps, someday, we will follow them?
 Regardless of the reason, astronomy has captured the imagination of humanity like no other science, and we would be amiss in our study of astronomy not to look at the broader influence that the heavens have had on the larger sweep of human imagination and thought.-->

 #### 2. Reasoning and synthesis, not memorization